ApoloXO/Uncertainty-Finance/README.md

 * See working paper:
 Uncertainty and stochastic theories on European options valuation and their delta and vega risks
+..... (details to be announced soon)

 ***********************
 Folder: data